 Example 4-19 shows a complete vectorizable code example.
 The options required to build this example are listed within the introductory source code comments.
-The --cpu=name option must name a processor that has NEON technology, for example, Cortex-A7, Cortex-A8, Cortex-A9, or Cortex-A15.
+The --cpu=name option must name a processor that has NEON technology, such as Cortex-A7, Cortex-A8, Cortex-A9, or Cortex-A15.

---diag_warning=optimizations can be used to view where vectorization optimization is applied.
+You can use --diag_warning=optimizations to view where vectorization optimization is applied.